 - Make the marshmallow mix by mixing the ingredients together in a bowl and set aside.

-- In a stand mixer, add the gelatin and half the water together and set aside.
+- Add the gelatin and half the water together in a stand mixer and set aside.
 Attach the whisk attachment to the mixer in the meantime.

-- Slowly turn on the stand mixer and drizzle in the sugar and corn syrup mixture into the bowl.
+- Turn on the stand mixer on low and drizzle in the sugar and corn syrup mixture into the bowl.
 Be careful not to let the mixture splash on the sides or out of the bowl.
-I recommend leaving the mixer on the lowest speed as you pour it in.

-- Beat the mixture on medium speed for about 15 minutes, or until the outside of the bowl feels about room temperature again.
+- Beat the mixture on medium speed for about 15 minutes, or until the outside of the bowl feels about room temperature.
 Add in the vanilla and beat for another minute.

-- While the mixer is beating, prepare your containers.
-Grease either 20 small Dixie cups, or a 9x9 baking ban and generously coat with the marshmallow mix.
+- Prepare your containers while the mixer is still beating.
+Grease 20 small Dixie cups if you are making pops, or grease a 9x9 baking ban and generously coat with the marshmallow mix.
 If you are using Dixie cups, please make sure the rims of the cups are also greased and coated in the marshmallow mix.

-- Once the marshmallows are ready, either pour the marshmallows into the pan, or grease an ice cream scoop then coat in the marshmallow mix (or you can attempt to use a greased pipping bag).
+- Once the marshmallows are ready (the mixer is at room temperature and you've added your vanilla), either pour the marshmallows into the pan, or grease an ice cream scoop then coat in the marshmallow mix (or you can attempt to use a greased pipping bag).
 Use your ice cream scoop to fill the Dixie cups with the marshmallow.
 Place a lollipop stick in the middle of each Dixie cup.
 Top with more marshmallow mix (do this for both the pan and Dixie cup method).

-- Place in the refrigerator for at least 3 hours, or preferably overnight.
+- Place on the counter for at least 3 hours, or preferably overnight.

 - Remove the marshmallows from the Dixie cups.
-Or remove the marshmallows from the baking pan and cut into large cubes.
-Stick a lollipop stick into each cube.
+Or remove the marshmallows from the baking pan and cut into large cubes using a greased knife.

 - Melt the white chocolate by placing in a microwave-safe bowl and heating for 30 seconds at a time and mixing the chocolate between each 30 second interval.